Programme/Approved Electives for 2023/24

 1: Open Book Examination weighted 70%

 Description of Module Assessment

 Students should answer each question using Word, clearly labelling each question as they provide their answers.
 Work will be submitted to Turnitin no later than 5 pm on the day of release.
-International students will be asked to notify the School if they need an extension due to different time zones.

 Although students have been given significant time to complete this exam script, we expect most students to spend no more than 2 hrs.
 Answers should be as accurate and concise as possible.

 For essay-based questions, typical answers would be in the range of 500-750 words per question.
 We recommend that students do not exceed 750 words per essay-based question as we will be assessing the quality of your answer, not the quantity.2: Open Book Examination weighted 30%

 Journal Comprehension assessment (2-hour active working in a 8-hour assessment window)Some broad topics relevant to journal paper will be released 2 week prior on the KLE.

 The paper (and SAQ form) will then be released to students as a timed test on the KLE (link to test will be available on the KLE on the day of the assessment at 9 am).
 Once started, students will be given 8 hrs to complete, although we recommend that 2 hours should be sufficient.